jordimassaguerpla/SUSE_hackweek_18/01-How_to_setup_SUSE_CaaSP_kubernetes_crio_GPU.md

 > _Info_
 > Note we don't need to install any modified runc or cri-o.
 This is the difference with docker.
 If we were using docker, we would need to install a modified runtime (runc) or modified docker (nvidia-docker).
 With cri-o, we can use upstream cri-o and we don't have to maintain a forked runc.

+> __Update from hackweek 19th__
+> We now have packages as a result of hackweek 19th, you can install them with:
+>
+>    zypper ar https://download.opensuse.org/repositories/home:/jordimassaguerpla:/nvidia_container/SLE_15_SP1/ nvidia_container
+>    zypper install nvidia-container-tookit
+> If you install the packages, you can skip this section and jump to __NVIDIA Device Plugin__

 Unfortunately, NVIDIA is not building this for SUSE and, alike the libnvidia-container, is neither building it distribution agnostic.
 I could have build it for SUSE, but this would have taken me the whole hackweek (at least), so instead I took the CentOS RPM, unpack it and copied the binaries over: